detailyang/nginx-location-match-visible/README.md

     [ configuration E ]
 }
 ````
-* if we are requesting "/index.html", it will match `configureation B`.
+* if we are requesting "/index.html", it will match `configuration B`.
 * if we are requesting "/1.jpg", it will find `configuration B` at first, then regular match `configuration E` finally.
-* if we are requesting "/images/xxx", it will match `configuration D`, but never match regular location becasuse of ^~
+* if we are requesting "/images/xxx", it will match `configuration D`, but never match regular location because of ^~

 #Detail
 Let’s talk about the something about nginx location data struct when nginx match location.